Wait For Selector Parameter

 Alternative Approaches

-If you need to wait for iframe content or third-party widgets, consider:
+If you need to wait for iframe content or third-party widgets:

-1. Using the ms_delay parameter with an appropriate delay
+1. Use the ms_delay parameter with a fixed delay

-2. Implementing a custom loading indicator in the main document
+2. Add a custom loading marker in the main document and wait for it instead

-3. Using JavaScript to detect the loaded state of embedded content
+3. Use JavaScript in your HTML to detect the loaded state of embedded content